AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 6.md

 - Thus again really depends on the threshold taken, and therefore the impact you are looking at.
 - Used a lot in hydrological drought

+US Drought monitor also captures how drought is experienced, talking to people locally, newspapers, industry, etc. Drought is only a drought if there is an impact.

+## Evaporation and soil moisture regimes
+Combining evaporation and soil moisture makes predicting agricultural drought difficult.
+This is because there is a soil-moisture limited region and an energy-limited region when it comes to evaporation.

+Critical soil moisture reflect threshold value.

+Typically in wet areas, drought means higher productivity rather than less, because higher temperature and less clouds, meaning more evaporation, meaning more productivity (because energy-limited).

+Of course you cannot sustain this for the whole summer.

+This means that agricultural drought becomes somewhat ambiguous.
+You might have lower soil moisture, expecting problems.
+But if you are above the CSM, plants might be doing better.